gianlucag/cordova-plugin-googleplaybilling/README.md

 ];
 ```

+Properties of the product object:

+- `sku` - The product id of the item, a string.
+- `type` - The type of the product
+  - `"inapp"` - In-App non consumable
+  - `"subs"` - Subscription

 #### `enableCache`

 Enables the plugin's internal cache for purchases.
 If the Google Play library is temporarily unavailable, the user will still have access to purchased products.